HasinduRanasinghe/cuda-basics/README.md

 - Measures and reports the kernel execution time.
 - Uses a 2D grid and block structure for thread organization.
 - Handles memory allocation and data transfers between host (CPU) and device (GPU).

+### Matrix Multiplication
+- Multiplies two 512 × 512 matrices in parallel on the GPU.
+- Initializes matrix `A` with 1.0 and matrix `B` with 2.0 for predictable results.
+- Measures and reports the kernel execution time using CUDA events.
+- Uses a 2D grid and block structure for thread organization.
+- Verifies results by printing a 3 × 3 subset of the output matrix and the expected value.

 ## Requirements
 - **NVIDIA CUDA Toolkit** (version 12.4 or later recommended).